 Experience firsthand the land considered holy by half the world.
 Wander through the narrow streets of Jerusalem; tour both sides of the conflict in the ancient city of Hebron and along the separation barrier in Bethlehem; reflect on the shores of the Galilean Sea; expose yourself to the varied perspectives of Israeli guides, Palestinian refugees, Jewish settlers, international journalists, Israeli Defense Force members, Syrian Druze, and activists and peacemakers on both sides of the divide.
 A century ago, Albert Einstein observed that “problems cannot be solved at the same level of thinking at which they were created.”
 Next year, come explore the roots of this current conflict with a Middle East expert and discover new levels of thinking in a place that needs it the most.

 - Meet and speak with a myriad of local grassroots peace builders, settlers and refugees.

 - Explore Biblical sites with an archaeologist-guide who brings ancient accounts to life.
 Tour with a present-day Middle East expert throughout the trip and receive political briefings on the current conflict.

-- Listen to the narratives of both sides – Israeli and Palestinian – in order to better understand this conflict.
-And meet with individuals dedicated to transforming conflict into peace.
+- Listen to the narratives on both sides – Israeli and Palestinian – in order to better understand this conflict, and get to know the change agents who are dedicated to transforming conflict into peace.